Paul Scoon: Governor-General

 In 1978, Scoon was appointed Governor-General of Grenada by Queen Elizabeth II, on the advice of the Prime Minister, Sir Eric Gairy.
 However, the following year, the New Jewel Movement — led by Maurice Bishop and Scoon's former pupils, Bernard Coard and Hudson Austin — overthrew Gairy in a popularly supported, nearly bloodless coup.

 Initially arrested by the militants, Scoon was soon released with an apology.
 The insurgents wanted to continue Grenada's status as a constitutional monarchy and retain the position of Governor-General to represent the monarch, Queen Elizabeth II.
 Scoon and Bishop managed to maintain a semi-normal working relationship, despite the fact that Scoon strongly opposed the Marxist-Leninist principles of Bishop's leftist government.
-The revolutionaries regarded Scoon as a useful figurehead who would smooth international recognition for their new regime and also to facilitate their relations with Canada and the United Kingdom.
+The revolutionaries regarded Scoon as a useful figurehead who would smooth international recognition for their new regime and also facilitate their relations with Canada and the United Kingdom.
 Scoon was happy to remain in office, providing a degree of stability in the situation, despite irritation at the curtailment of some of his privileges.
 He played tennis with Bishop and maintained his reputation for discretion.